Backcountry and river day use permits may be obtained online only; permits will not be issued at park visitor centers until further notice.

 What are group size limits?

 For the White Rim Road, we issue a total of 50 day-use vehicle permits (including motorcycles) and 50 day-use bicycle permits each day.
 Group size is limited to three vehicles and 15 bicycles.
 Groups must be separated by 30 minutes of travel time.
 You do not need a permit if you plan to drive only on the Shafer Trail and Potash Road.

 We issue a total of 24 day-use vehicle permits (including motorcycles) and 12 day-use bicycle permits each day for Elephant Hill Road.
 Group size is limited to three vehicles and 12 bicycles.
 Groups must be separated by 30 minutes of travel time.

 How much does a permit cost?

-There is no fee for day-use permits during the 2017-2018 season.
+There is no fee for day-use permits.
 You must pay a park entrance fee at a park entrance station, visitor center, or via pay.gov.
 Each vehicle, motorcycle, and individual entering by foot or bicycle must pay an entrance fee.